byte-physics/igortest/docu/sphinx/source/advanced.rst

 lines above the test cases Function line.
 The key word is `UTF_TD_GENERATOR` with the data generators function name following as seen in the simple example here.
-If no data generator is given or the format of the test case function does not fit to the wave type then a error message is printed and the test case is ignored.
+If no data generator is given or the format of the test case function does not fit to the wave type then a error message is printed and the test run is aborted.

 The test case names are by default extended with `:num` where num is the index of the wave returned from the data generator.
 For convenience in the data generator